 Demerit points, on the other hand, don't work that way.
 In fact, it's the opposite.
 Earn enough points and you'll end up losing (your licence) rather than winning.

-Learner and P1 drivers can kiss their licence goodbye for at least three months if they get four or more demerit points over three years.
+- Learner and P1 drivers will have their licence suspended for least 3 months if they get 4 or more demerit points over 3 years.

-P2 drivers face losing their right to drive if they get seven or more points.
-And once an unrestricted licence driver reaches 13 demerit points, they’ll be finding other ways to get around.
+- P2 drivers face losing their right to drive if they get 7 or more points in 3 years.

-- Don't speed – L and P1 plate drivers will get at least four points if they're caught speeding, which means your licence is gone straight away.
+- Don't speed – L and P1 plate drivers will get at least 4 points if they're caught speeding, which means your licence is suspended straight away.

 - Don't drink and drive – a no brainer really.
 L and P plate drivers can't drink any alcohol if they're planning to drive.
 If you blow more than 0.00, be ready to go to court and hand over your licence.

-- Don't use your mobile – it's illegal for L and P1 plate drivers to use a phone while driving, in any way.
+- Don't use your mobile – it's illegal for L , P1 and P2 plate drivers to use a phone while driving, in any way.
 That includes answering or making calls (even hands-free), sending or reading text messages, updating Facebook or checking Twitter.